exercism/javascript/exercises/concept/windowing-system/.meta/design.md

 - `functions` as they are the basis for classes and default parameters are needed in the exercise
 - `objects` as they are the basis for instances

+## Analyzer

+This exercise could benefit from the following rules in the [analyzer][analyzer].

+- Check that task 1 and 2 was solved with prototype syntax and the rest with class syntax.

 ## Notes